Nationally Recognized Leaders in the Treatment of Urinary Incontinence

 If your incontinence is related to a chronic pelvic pain condition, you can be assessed by our Chronic Pelvic Pain Program specialists.
 Loyola was one of the first medical centers in the nation to establish such a unique program.
 It was founded by an all-female team of doctors, surgeons and advanced practice nurses, some of whom have been providing women’s healthcare for more than 30 years.

 Urinary incontinence is the loss of control over your bladder.
 Laughing, coughing or sneezing may cause you to leak urine.
-Or you may not always make it to the bathroom in time when you need to urinate.
-For some people, urinary incontinence occurs only occasionally, temporarily or it may be only a little leakage from time to time.
-Others may have a complete lack of control that persists over the long term.
-There are several types of urinary incontinence.
-They include:
+You may not always make it to the bathroom in time when you need to urinate.
+For some people, urinary incontinence occurs occasionally, and for others it may only occur from time to time.
+Some may have a complete lack of control that persists for a long time.
+There are several types of urinary incontinence:

-- Stress incontinence: A loss of urine during an activity, such as laughing, coughing, sneezing or physical exercise.
+- Stress incontinence – A loss of urine during activity, such as laughing, coughing, sneezing or physical exercise

-- Urge incontinence: A strong sudden need to urinate immediately, followed by a bladder contraction that results in loss of urine.
-It is often called overactive bladder.
+- Urge incontinence – A strong, sudden need to urinate immediately, followed by a bladder contraction that results in the loss of urine, often called overactive bladder

-- Voiding dysfunction: Any abnormality of filling the bladder, holding urine or emptying the bladder.
+- Voiding dysfunction – Any abnormality in filling the bladder, holding urine or emptying the bladder

-Urinary incontinence is a common, often embarrassing, problem for millions of people.
-Although loss of bladder control is more common in women than in men, it is not necessarily an inevitable outcome of childbirth or menopausal changes, nor is it a normal consequence of aging.
+Urinary incontinence can be an embarrassing condition and affects millions of people in the United States.
+Although loss of bladder control is more common in women than in men, it is not an inevitable outcome of childbirth, menopause or aging.
 Urinary incontinence by itself is not a disease, but it is often an indication of another condition that should be treated.

 Causes of temporary incontinence include:

-- Food or beverages that irritate the bladder
+- Foods or beverages that irritate the bladder

 - Over- or under-consumption of liquids